 So far, no information on this aspect in patients is available in the literature.
-As a general rule, like for other autoinflammatory diseases, it is better to plan a pregnancy in order to adapt treatment in advance due to the possible side effect of anti-inflammatory drugs on a foetus.
+As a general rule, like with other autoinflammatory diseases, it is better to plan a pregnancy in order to adapt treatment in advance due to the possible side effect of biologics agents on the foetus.